Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/templates/independent-study/README.md

 For predictive studies, freeze chronology, cohort and tuning before evaluation.
 For a historical deterministic planning envelope, record why train/validation/test is not applicable and call its known inputs retrospective.
 For simulation, define state transitions, conservation, initialization, randomness/replications if applicable and what is assumed.
 Use one credible feasible simple baseline under the same information, resource limits and objective interpretation.
 A perfect-information comparator must be labelled as unattainable at the decision time.

 Every external dataset needs open reuse rights and attribution.
 Missing costs, handle times, fleet availability, latent demand and dispatch feasibility must remain missing or explicit hypothetical controls.
 Do not turn scenario assumptions into fabricated observed records.
-No airline/telecom employment, deployment, realized savings or service-improvement claim follows from an independent study.
+No healthcare, airline or telecom employment, operational deployment, realized savings or service-improvement claim follows from an independent study.
+Healthcare scheduling keeps clinical treatment requirements as supplied inputs; it does not establish clinical validation or patient outcomes.

-## Five-study application matrix
+## Independent-study application matrix

 | Study | Decision | Evidence design | Critical distinction |
 | --- | --- | --- | --- |